qbaware/homeassistant-eldom/README.md

 ## Custom components

-1. Download or clone the ha_airstage Integration to your local machine.
+1. Download or clone the integration to your local machine.
 2. Navigate to the custom_components directory in your Home Assistant installation directory.
-3. Copy the folder custom_components/fujitsu_airstage from the downloaded ha_airstage Integration to the Home Assistant custom_components directory.
+3. Copy the folder custom_components/eldom from the downloaded integration to the Home Assistant custom_components directory.
 4. Restart Home Assistant.

 # Configuration